 On 8 October 2016, an airstrike allegedly by the Saudi-led military coalition struck the village of Deir Al-Ḩajārī in northwest Yemen.
 The airstrike killed a family of six, including the pregnant mother and four children

 At the site of the airstrike bomb remnants were found, and a suspension lug manufactured by RWM Italia S.p.A., a subsidiary of the German arms manufacturer Rheinmetall AG.
-ECCHR and its partners from Italy and Yemen call for an investigation into the criminal liability of the Italian authorities and RWM's directors for arms exports.
+In April 2018, ECCHR and its partners from Italy and Yemen called for an investigation into the criminal liability of the Italian authorities and RWM's directors for arms exports.

 At the site of the airstrike, bomb remnants were found, which indicate that the type of bomb used was a guided bomb of the MK80-family.
 Also in the rubble a suspension lug, which is needed to attach the bomb to the plane, was found.
 Its serial marks clearly indicate that it was manufactured by RWM Italia S.p.A., an Italian subsidiary of German Rheinmetall AG.

 The direct perpetrators of this crime committed in Yemen – coalition politicians and their military personnel – might not be prosecuted at this point in time.
 However, their suppliers – like enterprises and state officials in Italy – could be brought to justice.